The snowdrops are coming out! The loveliest places to catch winter snowdrops across Cornwall and beyond over the next few weeks.

 Pencarrow House (Wadebridge)

 It’s snowdrops in abundance over at Pencarrow House with the white bloomer springing up across the site’s fifty acres.
 This Georgian pile is the family home of the Molesworth-St Aubyns and the season really gets going with the first of the wild garlic when the gardens properly open on 1 March, with the bluebells following in April.
-Each year the gardens usually run two charity ‘Snowdrop Sundays’ when for a small fee visitors can visit the snowdrops.
+Each year the gardens run charity ‘Snowdrop Sundays’ when for £5 visitors can visit the snowdrops – this years is on 5 Feb 2022.

 Festival of Snowdrops, RHS Rosemoor (Devon)